VeraCrypt: Encryption scheme

-The cryptographic hash functions available for use in VeraCrypt are RIPEMD-160, SHA-256, SHA-512, Streebog and Whirlpool.
+The cryptographic hash functions available for use in VeraCrypt are BLAKE2s-256, SHA-256, SHA-512, Streebog and Whirlpool.
+VeraCrypt used to have support for RIPEMD-160 but it has since been removed in version 1.26.

 VeraCrypt's block cipher mode of operation is XTS.
 It generates the header key and the secondary header key (XTS mode) using PBKDF2 with a 512-bit salt.
-By default they go through 200,000 to 655,331 iterations, depending on the underlying hash function used.
-The user can customize it to start as low as 2,048.
+By default they go through 200,000 or 500,000 iterations, depending on the underlying hash function used and whether it is system or non-system encryption.
+The user can customize it to lower these numbers to as low as 2,048 and 16,000 respectively.